You’ve studied Queen Elizabeth II and written books about her for many years. How would you personally describe her importance?

 Bagehot identified the way the monarchy had undergone this sea change, and was now the impartial referee and the dignified symbol of what people could agree upon in national life.
 One of the interesting things about Queen Victoria is that in later years, if she couldn’t be bothered to go and open Parliament herself, she would just send the crown on a cushion.
 This symbolised her understanding that the crown was above everything – including herself.
 I think that same sort of essential modesty is the reason for the current Queen’s success.
 She spent the first 10 years of her life as part of the royal family but with no idea that she would one day come to the throne.
 So while she developed a great seriousness and respect for the monarchy, her head was never turned.
 I think her modesty and self-effacement are major reasons for her enduring popularity.

-To put it in perspective, as you describe in your book, she was effectively very similar to Princess Beatrice, the eldest daughter of Prince Andrew, in that she was royal but not directly in line to the throne.
+To put it in perspective, as you describe in your book, Queen Elizabeth II was effectively very similar to Princess Beatrice, the eldest daughter of Prince Andrew, in that she was royal but not directly in line to the throne.

 Yes.
 Her father was the Duke of York – a title that is traditionally given to a younger son of the king.
 So to begin with she had no chance of succession.